Sociology

 Associate Professors: Amon Emeka, Jennifer Mueller

-Assistant Professor: Rebecca Gleit
+Assistant Professors: Katie Billings, Rebecca Gleit

 Sociology B.A.